 For two decades, Ms. Sampath's legal career has been dedicated to serving the needs of those who have been denied justice.
 Ms. Sampath's practice focuses exclusively on employee-side employment law.
 In recognition of her professional achievements, From 2011-2013 Ms. Sampath was selected by Los Angeles Lawyers Magazine as a Rising Star in the field of Labor and Employment through a rigorous peer-review selection process.
-From 2014 through 2021 she has been selected as a Super Lawyer in Southern (2014) and Northern California (2015-2021) respectively, a distinction given to no more than 5% of attorneys in the state.
+Since 2014 she has been selected as a Super Lawyer in Southern (2014) and Northern California (2015-2023) respectively, a distinction given to no more than 5% of attorneys in the state.

 Ms. Sampath recently served on the Executive Board of The California Employment Lawyers Association (CELA) for six years, the premier organization in California of employee rights advocates.
 She also served as President of the Foundation for Advocacy Inclusion and Resources (FAIR) from 2016-2018 and continues to serve on the FAIR board.
 In 2020, Ms. Sampath joined the Board of Directors of Legal Aid at Work.